 It makes no sense at all...
 Is she insane or something?
 Does she have a personality disorder?
 I think that having been raised among men isn´t enough justification for her behavior.

-The male character is much better, though.
+The male character is much better.
+Not good enough to make up for the rest, though.

 I really thought the character development was very well done and it advanced the story and had a good pace.